Cultural Competence Frequently Asked Questions

 We run cultural competence programs in 40 states in the U.S. as well as in Canada, Mexico, Europe, South America, Asia, and Africa.
 We have been successfully working worldwide with the federal government since 2000 providing training in over 60 locations nationally and internationally to government linguists.

-In addition to on-site courses, we can conduct cultural competence programs on-site, or even make a home visit if desired.
-If a face-to-face class is not possible to arrange do to your schedule or location, we offer classes remotely via free platforms like Skype, FaceTime, Zoom, etc.
+We can conduct cultural competence programs at work or at home, whichever is your preference.
+If a face-to-face class is not possible to arrange due to your schedule or location, we offer classes remotely via free platforms like Teams, FaceTime, Zoom, etc.

 What are target and source cultures and countries?

 Your target is the culture or country that you want to learn about.
 The source culture or country is your home or place of residence.

 What cultures does LTC specialize in?

 LTC specializes in a variety of cultural training programs.
 In most cases we are able to create a customized program for any culture.

 How do I get started with my cultural competence training?